Henschel Hs 293: Development

-The Hs 293 project started in 1940, based on the "Gustav Schwartz Propellerwerke" pure glide bomb designed in 1939.
-The Schwartz design did not have a terminal guidance system; instead, it used an autopilot to maintain a straight course.
-It was intended to be launched from a bomber at sufficient distance to keep the aircraft out of range of anti-aircraft fire.
-A Henschel team, under Herbert Wagner, developed it the following year by adding a Walter HWK 109-507 rocket engine underneath, providing 590 kgf thrust for ten seconds.
+The Hs 293 project started in 1940, based on the Gustav Schwartz Propellerwerke pure glide bomb, designed in 1939.
+The Schwartz design did not have terminal guidance; instead, it used an autopilot to maintain a straight course.
+It was intended to be launched from a bomber at sufficient standoff distance from anti-aircraft fire.
+A Henschel team, under Herbert A. Wagner, developed it the following year by adding a Walter HWK 109-507 rocket engine underneath, providing 590 kgf thrust for ten seconds.
 This allowed the bomb to be used from a lower altitude and at an increased range.
 Some examples used a BMW 109-511 engine, with 600 kgf of thrust.

-The first flight attempts took place between May and September 1940, with unpowered drops from Heinkel He 111 aircraft; the first Walter rocket motor-powered tests had been conducted by the end of 1940.
+The first flights took place between May and September 1940, with unpowered drops from Heinkel He 111 aircraft; the first Walter rocket-powered tests had been conducted by the end of 1940.

-The weapon consisted of a modified standard 500 kilogram Sprengbombe-Cylindrisch-class SC 500 "general purpose" bomb with an added "Kopfring" on the nose for maritime use, to help ensure a relatively perpendicular axis of impact, with a thin metal shell and a high explosive charge inside, equipped with a rocket engine beneath the bomb, a pair of aileron-fitted wings, and the receiving FuG 230 component of the Kehl-Straßburg MCLOS guidance and control system, shared with the contemporary Fritz X gravity-propulsion, PGM armour-piercing bomb.
+The weapon consisted of a modified standard 500 kg Sprengbombe-Cylindrisch-class SC 500 general purpose bomb with an added "Kopfring" on the nose for maritime use, to help ensure a relatively perpendicular axis of impact, with a thin metal shell and a high explosive charge inside, equipped with a rocket engine beneath the bomb, a pair of aileron-fitted wings, and the receiving FuG 230 component of the Kehl-Straßburg MCLOS guidance and control system, shared with the contemporary Fritz X armour piercing guided glide bomb.
 The elevator was operated with an electrically powered jackscrew as the only proportional control, while the ailerons were operated with solenoids.
-Remote flight control was provided through the Kehl-Straßburg link, with the Hs 293's control setup having no movable rudder on the ventral tailfin.
-The 109-507 monopropellant booster rocket provided for only a short burst of speed making range dependent on the launch altitude.
+Remote control was provided through the Kehl-Straßburg link, with the Hs 293's control setup having no movable rudder on the ventral tailfin.
+The 109-507 monopropellant booster rocket provided for only a short burst of speed, making range dependent on the launch altitude.

 The Hs 293 was intended to destroy unarmoured ships, unlike the Fritz X. Five coloured flares were attached to the rear of the weapon to make it visible at a distance to the operator.
 During night operations flashing lights instead of flares were used.

 After the missile was launched, the bomber flew parallel to the target so as to be able to maintain a slant line of sight.